sonots/fluent-plugin-stdout_ex/README.md

 **Recent built-in stdout plugin supports formatter.
-This plugin is not longer needed.**
+This plugin is no longer needed.**

 # fluent-plugin-stdout_ex